Kerim6/animeFinder/README.md

-Here’s a sample README file for your project:

----

 # Anime Finder

 Anime Finder is a web application that allows users to search and view information about anime using the [Jikan API](https://jikan.moe/).
 It provides features such as searching for anime, viewing top-rated anime, currently airing anime, upcoming seasons, and individual anime details.